- Jump to:

 -

-Today you'll travel the back roads to see the Balinese people going about their daily lives as well as some less-visited parts of the island.
+Today, you'll travel the back roads to see the Balinese people going about their daily lives as well as some less-visited parts of the island.
 One of your stops will be Lake Bratan, a picturesque caldera lake known for its cooler climate and the iconic Ulun Danu Bratan Temple on its shores.
-On the way back to Ubud, take the meandering drive to see the dramatic rice field terraced landscapes of Jatiluwih.
+On the way back to Ubud, take the meandering drive to see the dramatic terraced rice fields of Jatiluwih.

 -

-You'll be taken to the beautiful Jimbaran Bay today to enjoy some time to relax at the beach.
+You'll be taken to the beautiful Jimbaran Bay today to enjoy some time relaxing at the beach.

 -